 In doing so, it is crucially important to promote the smoother formation of market expectations regarding the future course of monetary policy.
-Members of the BOJ's Monetary Policy Meeting thus discuss deflationary concerns at every Monetary Policy Meeting and the BOJ publishes the minutes of such meetings as well as Monthly Report of Recent Economic and Financial Development.
-Current policy can be regarded as a forward-looking monetary policy framework under the zero interest rate policy taking into account market participants' expectations through indicating the policy duration embodies in "until we reach a situation in which deflationary concerns are dispelled."
-10
+Members of the BOJ's Policy Board thus discussed deflationary concerns at every Monetary Policy Meeting and the BOJ publishes the minutes of such meetings as well as Monthly Report of Recent Economic and Financial Developments.
+Therefore, the zero interest rate policy could be regarded as a forward-looking monetary policy framework taking into account market participants' expectations through indicating the policy duration embodied in "until we reach a situation in which deflationary concerns are dispelled."